Chair of Trustees

 Amanda is a national newspaper journalist with nine years' experience volunteering in the charity sector.
 During her time working in the media, Amanda has been inspired by tales of tragedy transforming into triumph when people are encouraged to make a difference.
 She hopes she can help improve the lives of people with disabilities by shouting from the rooftops about Dog A.I.D as she follows in the footsteps of her late dad, Jim, who was also a trustee.

-Charlie, our Finance Officer, looks after the bookkeeping and administers monthly reports from our clients and trainers.
+Charlie looks after the bookkeeping.
 Outside of the office she enjoys spending time with her husband, 2 young children and of course her springer Spaniel, Cooper.